Thanksgiving Annotated Bibliography

 Bruchac, J. (1996).The circle of thanks: Native American poems and songs of Thanksgiving.
 Bergenfield, NJ: BridgeWater Books.

+Elementary.
 The text is a collection of thanksgiving prayers of 14 Native nations to illustrate that thanksgiving among Native people is not limited to one day, but is part of every day.
-The Mohawk thank Mother Earth for caring for caring for them, the Papago give thanks for rain, the Cherokee express thankfulness to plants for their medicines, the Kwakiutl thank cedar trees for its wood to make baskets and black bears for food, and the Pima thank the wind for its healing power.
+The poems are based on traditional Native American songs and prayers.
+The Mohawk thank Mother Earth for caring for them, the Papago give thanks for rain, the Cherokee express thankfulness to plants for their medicines, the Kwakiutl thank cedar trees for its wood to make baskets and black bears for food, and the Pima thank the wind for its healing power.
+In the notes at the end of the text, the author elaborates on the meaning of each Native nation’s poem.

 Bruchac, J. (2000).Squanto’s journey: The story of the first thanksgiving.
 San Diego: Silver Whistle.